 The performance of New Zealand universities in international rankings

-A collation of the latest results in five of the most closely followed rankings.
+A collation of the latest results in four of the most closely followed rankings.

 International university rankings are now an established part of the higher education landscape, with considerable attention placed on them when they are published.
 In particular, the rankings generate considerable media interest and increasingly feature in debates about the international education market and public policy making.